etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 1. As a `System Administrator` role, it is required to create a projection that reflect partial views of the Product class and contain only the necessary properties.

-2. To do this we will go to the `Projections and Mappings` window and create a new projection, select the module under development `Product SubApplication - 1.0.0 - English (USA)`, where these configurations will be exported and in the name field we define `ProductSubApp`.
+2. To do this, we will go to the `Projections and Mappings` window and create a new projection, select the module under development `Product SubApplication - 1.0.0 - English (USA)`, where these configurations will be exported and in the name field we define `ProductSubApp`.

 3. Now, with the selected projection we add in the tab `Projected Entities` two projections, one for reading data, selecting the table `M_Product` and in the Mapping Type field we select `Etendo to external system` and another projection for writing data, selecting again the table `M_Product` and in the Mapping Type field `External system to Etendo`.
-The other fields are auto-completed with respect to these values
+The other fields are auto-completed with respect to these values.

 <figure markdown="span">
  	![projection.png](../../../assets/developer-guide/etendo-mobile/tutorials/create-new-subapplication/projections-mappings.png)